silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 > *In 2013, only 37% of users used their smartphones to go online, while 84% declared to have such a habit in 2017. [...]
 Between 2013 and 2018, purchases via smartphone increased from barely 6% to over 26% of total online purchase in Italy.*
 >
-> <cite>**Source**: Statista Research Department <a href="https://www.statista.com/statistics/800840/smartphone-and-internet-usage-in-italy/" target="_blank" rel="noopener">1</a> and <a href="https://www.statista.com/statistics/579435/incidence-rate-of-mobile-devices-on-online-purchases-by-type-in-italy/" target="_blank" rel="noopener">2</a></cite>
+> <cite>**Source**: Statista Research Department <a href="https://www.statista.com/statistics/800840/smartphone-and-internet-usage-in-italy/" target="_blank" rel="noopener" title="Go to the statistics page">1</a> and <a href="https://www.statista.com/statistics/579435/incidence-rate-of-mobile-devices-on-online-purchases-by-type-in-italy/" target="_blank" rel="noopener" title="Go to the statistics page">2</a></cite>

 It’s 2013.
 In Italy, a small percentage of people uses smartphones to go online; even fewer to make purchases.
 UniCredit sees the potential of mobile and wants to invest to widen their customer base, reach younger people and innovate.
-To do so, they contacted [UI Farm](https://uifarm.co.uk/){:target="_blank" rel="noopener"}, the London-based web agency I co-founded that specialised in device-agnostic responsive design.
+To do so, they contacted [UI Farm](https://uifarm.co.uk/){:target="_blank" rel="noopener" title="Go to the UI Farm website"}, the London-based web agency I co-founded that specialised in device-agnostic responsive design.
 We focused on why their potential clients were less likely to open a bank account from a mobile device:

 <ul class="smd-ul">
 <li>slow technology adoption in an ageing society;</li>